 Animals: Permittee may not possess a wild or exotic animal on location without an animal exhibit permit from the NYC Department of Health and Mental Hygiene.
 Handlers must always accompany animals.

+Drone: A permit from NYPD/DOT is required for the takeoff and landing of an unmanned aircraft (e.g., drone).

 COMMUNITY RELATIONS